-In this subchapter, we cover other attacks in which an attacker manipulates SIP signaling or media to hijack or otherwise manipulate calls.
-If the attacker wants to abort a built-up call, the SIP packet with SIP BYE method needs to be created.
-The client will receive this packet only if the call identification alias Call-ID is the same.
 The best packet for this modification is an ACK packet.
 This packet confirms a build-up call from the caller to the called subscriber.
 We only need to change one element in the packet: the ACK method for BYE.
 If the modified packet is sent to the called subscriber's address, the phone will react as if the caller has ended the call.
-In case of RTP Data Redirecting we have to modify SDP packet content.
-SDP defines the IP address and the port which is used during the call.
-If the attacker has modified these data, subscriber's VoIP client will send an audio stream to a different address and port which is a legitimate subscriber's address.
+The transaction between subscribers is controlled by a branch parameter.
+A tag parameter which is randomly generated to identify a target can be the same as the original [14], [15].